kindaboringkvg/kindaboringkvg/README.md

 - 🌱 I’m currently a **BDA in a bootstrap startup**

-- 🤝 I’m looking for help with [Rumour](https://github.com/kindaboringkvg/Rumour)
+- 🤝 I’m looking for help with a social media application that I'm working on.

 - 📫 How to reach me **karam.veer00@gmail.com**